johncai117/Pricing-Barrier-Options/README.md

 This was part of our project where we extended a C++ library to price barrier options using PDES.
 I was the lead developer for this project.

-To compile this file, you will need the relevant C++ library dependencies.
+To compile this file, you will need the relevant C++ libraies.
 You can email me at johncai117@gmail.com to ask for it.
 You will also need the Armadillo C++ Scientific library.

-To just use it, you can simply load the XLL SUBMISSION.xll file and price your barrier options.
+To just use it to price a barrier option, you can simply load the XLL SUBMISSION.xll file and price your barrier options.

 For more explanation on the use, check out the pdf and the ppt files.